 1. The Army Futures Command Concept for Command and Control 2028: Pursuing Decision Dominance (AFCC-C2) describes how the Army of 2028 and beyond capitalizes on the Army's ability to know ourselves, our adversaries, and the operational environment with greater clarity and precision to produce decision advantages through an all-domain-capable command and control (C2) warfighting function and system.
-In turn, consistently creating decision advantages across all echelons enables Army forces to seize, retain, and exploit the operational initiative and establish overall decision dominance (see figure below).
+In turn, consistently creating decision advantages across all echelons enables Army forces to set the tempo and terms of action throughout an operation (the operational initiative) and establish overall decision dominance (see figure below).
 The AFCC-C2 nests with the Army's Multi-Domain Operations (MDO) and Echelons Above Brigade (EAB) concepts.
 The AFCC-C2 examines the problem of how Army commanders, operating as part of the joint force conducting unified action, will make and distribute decisions that enable operational initiative and overcome the five operational problems described in the MDO Concept (compete, penetrate, dis-integrate, exploit, and re-compete).